namehash/ens-normalize-python/README.md

 # note: might still raise DisallowedSequence for certain names, which cannot be cured, e.g.
 ens_cure('0х0.eth')
 # DisallowedSequence: Contains visually confusing characters from Cyrillic and Latin scripts
+# reason: The "х" is actually a Cyrillic character that is visually confusing with the Latin "x".
-# reason: it is not clear which character should be removed ('х' or '0'); 'х' is Cyrillic and '0' is Latin
+#         However, the "0"s are standard Latin digits and it is not clear which characters should be removed.
+#         They conflict with each other because it is not known if the user intended to use Cyrillic or Latin.
 ```

 Get a beautiful name that is optimized for display: